Henry M. Beardsley

 Henry Mahan Beardsley (October 20, 1858 – April 19, 1938) was an attorney, civic leader, and the Mayor of Kansas City, Missouri from 1906 to 1907.

 Early life

-Henry Beardsley was born on a farm near Mount Vernon, Knox County, Ohio one of six children of George Fitch and Martha (Mahan) Beardsley.
+Henry Beardsley was born on a farm near Mount Vernon, Ohio, one of six children of George Fitch and Martha (Mahan) Beardsley.
 In 1867 the Beardsley family moved to Champaign, Illinois, where Henry's father was a successful real estate broker and manufacturer.
 Henry attended the University of Illinois, where he earned degrees in Literature and Law in 1879 and 1880 with Phi Beta Kappa honors.
-After further study of law under Champaign attorney George W. Gere, Beardsley was admitted to the Illinois Bar in September, 1882.
+After further study of law under Champaign attorney George W. Gere, Beardsley was admitted to the Illinois Bar in September 1882.

 Going to Kansas City

 Henry Beardsley moved to Kansas City, Missouri, in October 1886 where he worked for Jarvis & Conklin Mortgage Trust Company briefly before establishing a law practice the following year with Alfred Gregory, an old friend from Illinois.
 Beardsley became involved with civic organizations soon after arriving in Kansas City including the local YMCA, which he became President of in 1892.
 He was a charter member of the Municipal Improvement Association, and elected President of the Kansas City Bar Association in 1895.